varnishcache/homepage/R1/source/index.rst

 The Vinyl Cache project does not handle any money.
 These prizes are donated by our long-term contributor https://uplex.de/

+To make clear that we want to reward the tedious work of finalizing drafts, we will first grant the same price of 250€ (for logo and mascot) or 125€ + 125€ (for logo or mascot) to all 3-6 best entries as submitted.

+We will then work with the first winner for logo and/or mascot, respectively, to finalize their work and pay out the remaining 750€ (for logo and mascot) or 375€
++ 375€ (for logo or mascot) for the final design.

 *Timeline*

 - Submit your designs until the end of November via email to: